MoMA – Joan Miro: Birth of The World

 Visitors walk through the transformative threshold before entering into the brightly lit galleries, where they encounter some 60 paintings, works on paper, prints, illustrated books, and objects—made primarily between 1920, the year of Miró’s first, catalytic trip to Paris, and the early 1950s, when his unique visual language became internationally renowned.

 The exhibition title is set in De Vinne (BT), and hand painted in a light cloudy grey.
-The directional typography leads you through the dark entryway, while the generous size of the letters highlights the playful personality of the characters.
+The directional typography leads you through the dark entryway, while the generous size of the letters highlights the playful personality of the type characters.